nolan-h-hamilton/Consenrich/docs/source/examples.rst

   Some users may find it beneficial to run Consenrich programmatically (via Jupyter notebooks, Python scripts), as the :ref:`API` enables greater flexibility to apply custom preprocessing steps and various context-specific protocols within existing workflows.

-Further analyses are available in :ref:`additional-examples`.
-This section of the documentation will be regularly updated to include a breadth of assays, downstream analyses, and runtime benchmarks.

 Consenrich+ROCCO
 """""""""""""""""""""